Mango-chango/Jungle-Contributor-Guide/docs/project-framework/project-framework.md

 6. Employee satisfaction
 7. Customer satisfaction
 ### Jungle v2.0 Project Scrum Implementation
+#### Project Backlog

+All the Requirements and Features for Jungle v2.0 are documented in  [Github's Project Management tool](https://github.com/orgs/Mango-chango/projects/3), First you have to request access to the Project in order to assigned yourself a task.

 #### Sprints

 The Team has agreed to have 10 business days sprints.
 Committed to develop and test individual stories by sprint.

-#### Daily Meetings (Status Report)
+#### Daily Meetings (Status Report)Jungle 2.0 Daily

-If The team is more than 1 Developer each day, a daily meeting has to take place at 9:00 AM CST.
+If The team is more than 1 Developer, each day  a daily meeting has to take place at [9:00 AM CST](https://meet.google.com/gzd-atvr-rrh).
 In this 15-minute meeting all team members have to answer three questions:
 1. What did you do yesterday?
 2. What will you do today?
 3. Are there any impediments in your way?